 Honda Fit and Toyota Aqua (Prius C) are two well-built Subcompact cars offered to us by Honda and Toyota respectively, adding to a great list of Subcompact cars.
-Today we are going to review these two great cars by comparing Honda Fit vs Toyota Aqua by taking a look at their interior and exterior features, the engines, fuel economy, transmission, technology, and safety.
-We are doing all this to simplify and inform you of the pros and cons of each car.
+Today we are going to review these two great cars by comparing the Honda Fit vs. Toyota Aqua by taking a look at their interior and exterior features, the engines, fuel economy, transmission, technology, and safety.
+We are doing all this to simplify and inform you of the pros and cons.

-(*Prices are reflective of average BE FORWARD pricings as of December 2020.)
+(*Prices are reflective of average BE FORWARD pricing as of August 2023.)

 Honda Fit Toyota Aqua